-The College has adopted four key values as fundamental to the success of the interactions taking place here.
-These are Respect, Responsibility, Resilience and being a Learner.
-You will see these four values displayed prominently around the campus.
+The College has adopted three key values as fundamental to the success of the interactions taking place here.
+These are Respect, Responsibility and Resilience.
+You will see these three values displayed prominently around the campus.
 They underpin everything we do at the College.